- 2,882,383 readers since June 2008

-SPRING God gave me a rose And God is love.
-The rose made me Sneeze.
-I have Asthma.
-The rose Landed Me in hospital.
-That can’t be right If God is love And gave me a … Continue reading
+SPRING WITHOUT GOD God gave me a rose, And God is love.
+The rose made me Sneeze, and I have Asthma.
+The rose Landed Me in hospital, which can’t be right If God is love And … Continue reading

 I don’t like the phrase “not my president.”
 I understand the sentiment, but I think it would be a more accurate reflection of that sentiment to say, “not my America.”
 Trump’s America is not my America in exactly the same … Continue reading